adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 The module container is `.basket`.
 Everything inside relates to it.
 And each class name is semantic&mdash;it describes what each thing is, not how it looks, or how it behaves.

-However the problem is that because CSS cascades, there is nothing to stop me having a ".heading" module which will be applied to the ".heading" *component* inside the ".basket" module.
+However the problem is that because CSS cascades, there is nothing to stop me having a "heading" module which will be applied to the "heading" *component* inside the ".basket" module.
+This is obviously not what we want.
+We want them to be styled completely differently.

 This is one of the problems *Maintainable CSS* solves as we will see in later chapters.

-## Why write semantic HTML?

 ## Non semantic HTML examples